mmontossi/indexers/README.md

 $ bundle exec rake indices:rebuild
 ```

-Or if you need it, just a build:
+Or if you need just a build:
 ```
 $ bundle exec rake indices:build
 ```